A goodbye, a thank you and one last discussion.

 “He spoke of you often and fondly,” said Steve.
-Paul and I never met in person, but we corresponded via email and I thought of him just as often and fondly as he did me.
+Paul and I never met in person, but we corresponded via email and I thought of him just as fondly as he did me.

 After learning of the news, I couldn’t bring myself to write a new blog post, which is how I realized I was always partially writing them to Paul.